atesztoth/node-baswana-sen/README.md

-# node-baswana-sen
+# Baswana-Sen
+## Constructing (2k-1)-spanner for graphs

-Implementation of Baswana-Sen algorithm with NodeJS.
+This is an implementation of Baswana-Sen algorithm using NodeJS.